-This is a group of children's books by Eleanor Cameron, several of which have been described as classics--a point I'm disinclined to argue with.
+This is a group of children's books by Eleanor Cameron, an especially good group for the right age, to my mind.
 The series takes place partly on the planetoid Basidium, which circles the Earth but can't be seen with ordinary telescopes.
-As a boy I stumbled on the second book (Stowaway) in my school library, and loved it--I desperately wanted to read more, especially the first book in the series, but was only ever able to find one other, A Mystery (the fourth book).
+As a boy I stumbled on the second book (Stowaway) in my school library, and loved it—I desperately wanted to read more, especially the first book in the series, but was only ever able to find one other, A Mystery (the fourth book).
 So years later as an adult I was excited to track down and finally read the entire series.
-I've enjoyed sharing them with my daughter, who's inherited some of my interest in space.
+I enjoyed sharing them with my daughter, who inherited some of my interest in space.

 This is a great bunch of books for any kid who loves space and dreams about space travel.
 Of course the series began prior to the Space Race, so it reflects our early optimism about space travel and how accessible it might become in a few years (boy did we get that wrong!).
-But for a kid who loves this stuff, a fantasy about taking a spaceship to a little planet with inhabitants your size, who treat you as a responsible adult and a distinguished visitor--it doesn't get much better than that!
-The books even make amusing reading for grown-ups--while the science falls down in places, it's not bad for the time it was written.
-It isn't pure fantasy: you can tell the author made an effort to work in some scientific elements.
+But for a kid who loves this stuff, a fantasy about taking a spaceship to a little planet with inhabitants your size, who treat you as a responsible adult and a distinguished visitor—it doesn't get much better than that!
+The books even make amusing reading for grown-ups—while the science falls down in places, it's not bad for the time it was written.
+It isn't pure fantasy: you can tell the author made an effort to give it a scientific grounding.

 One good example is the space bodies that orbit Earth in the Mushroom Planet universe.
 The planetoid Basidium circles 50,000 miles (80,000km) up (about 1/5 the distance to the Moon), and we eventually get a plausible explanation for how it can have enough mass for an Earthlike gravity and atmosphere: it's composed largely of brumblium, which is nearly twice as dense as uranium (Planetoid, p.
 46).
 Lepton, at left, is an airless rock (actually an iron asteroid, which allowed them to attach to it with magnets) with negligible gravity orbiting a mere thousand miles high, apparently with a vague resemblance to Hyperion.
 In addition, there is a stranger phenomenon up there, between the orbits of Lepton and Basidium, which the books call the "hole in space": possibly a small wormhole or black hole (though realistically a black hole wouldn't simply suck in meteors the way this does, and wouldn't be a gateway to another place), and predating Larry Niven's series.
 Later it is revealed to be an opening to a "negative universe" composed of antimatter (which would make it a wormhole, not a black hole): the general public often confuses black holes with wormholes, so this isn't too surprising.
 You get the feeling the author made an earnest effort at scientific plausibility within the limits of the science of her day and what would be accessible to an educated layperson.
 (What I'm saying is that while it's well known today that a universe composed of antimatter would annihilate a space traveler from here, that may not have been so obvious at the time.)